junxit/us-congress-bills-115/bill.md

         > - **(HH)** a prostate cancer DNA Specimen Provenance Assay test (DSPA test) (as defined in subsection (jjj)); and

     - **(B)** by adding at the end the following new subsection:
-      > - **(jjj)** *Prostate Cancer DNA Specimen Provenance Assay Test* The term “prostate cancer DNA Specimen Provenance Assay Test” (DSPA test) means a test that, after a determination of cancer in one or more prostate biopsy specimens obtained from an individual, assesses the identity of the DNA in such specimens by comparing such DNA with the DNA that was separately taken from such individual at the time of the biopsy.
+      > - **(jjj)** *Prostate Cancer DNA Speciment Provenance Assay Test* The term “prostate cancer DNA Specimen Provenance Assay Test” (DSPA test) means a test that, after a determination of cancer in one or more prostate biopsy specimens obtained from an individual, assesses the identity of the DNA in such specimens by comparing such DNA with the DNA that was separately taken from such individual at the time of the biopsy.

   - **(2)** *Exclusion from coverage* Section 1862(a)(1) of the Social Security Act (42 U.S.C.
 1395y(a)(1)) is amended—
     - **(A)** in subparagraph (O), by striking “and” at the end;